zeiktuvai/MSF_Addon/notes.md

 ?- Fixed bug in persist validation function throwing an error at random times.

 - Added option to disable enemy plane spawns in antistasi.
+- Added module to spawn dead units within a module area.
+- Reorganized and streamlined some code.

 // Base class templates